canada-ca/accelerators_accelerateurs-gcp/deployment-templates/Terraform/README.md

 ### Stage 1 - Common Resources

-This stage you will deploy the resources listed below using the infrastructure as code utility Terraform
+This stage you will deploy the resources listed below using the infrastructure as code utility Terraform to provide the base needed to deploy the 30 Guardrails.

-- Folder and project
+- Guardrails Project
 - BigQuery Instance for log aggregation
 - Log export to BigQuery
 - Storage Bucket for Log storage